 After his senior season was up, Agostino played in eight games with the Flames to finish out the remainder of the year, recording a goal and an assist.
 He then spent the majority of the next two seasons in the AHL, getting called up for only two more games with the Flames in 2015-16.
 Flames management decided at the end of that season they had seen enough and chose not to offer him a qualifying offer, making him a free agent.

-Since his time with the Flames, Agostino has been a ‘tweener’ player, going up and down on many occasions between the NHL and AHL.
-While his numbers at the AHL level are impressive year after year, he has been unable to find his scoring touch at the NHL level.
-This past season saw him appear in 22 games with the Toronto Marlies, where he recorded 22 points.
-He also suited up for one game with the Maple Leafs but was held off the scoresheet.
-He has played in a combined 86 career games, scoring just eight goals and 30 points.
+After his time with the Flames, Agostino was a ‘tweener’ player, going up and down on many occasions between the NHL and AHL.
+While his numbers at the AHL level were impressive year after year, he was unable to find his scoring touch at the NHL level.
+After the 2020-21 season with the Toronto Marlies, he departed North America for Europe where he’s played since.
+He has appeared in a total of 86 NHL games with eight goals and 30 points.

 Ben Hanowski